meryem-amr/Emotion-detection-from-Text-and-Images/README.md

 4. Results are displayed instantly in the UI

 - **Supported Emotions**
+**For text:**
+1. sadness
+2. joy
+3. love
+4. anger
+5. fear
+6. surprise
+**For image**

-1. Happy
+1. happy
-2. Sad
+2. sad
-3. Angry
+3. disgusted
-4. Fear
+4. surprised
-5. Surprise
+5. angry
-6. Neutral
+6. fearful
+7. neutral

 - **Author**
 - Meryem Amr (feel free to update this section)